chihakuro/employee-pay-slip/README.md

 [Web demo](https://employeepayslip.azurewebsites.net)

 Coding exercise for generating pay slip of employee in a month.
-It is deployed to Azure App Services as a microservice that can be called in applications.
+It is deployed to Azure App Services and Amazon EKS as a microservice that can be called in applications.

 When supplied with employee details: first name, last name, annual salary (positive integer) and super rate (0%-50% inclusive), payment start date, the program should generate pay slip information which includes name, pay period, gross income, income tax, net income and super.

 Noteable features:
 - Microsoft Azure: For cloud deployment and management of the web app.
+- Amazon Elastic Kubernetes Service (EKS): For cloud deployment and management with Kubernetes.
 - Spring Boot: For building RESTful web services
 - Gradle: For optimizing building procedures
 - Java: Language used for coding (Version 17)